-Entirely detrimental relationships for the plants have also emerged within weevil lineages generally recognized as pollinators.
+Entirely detrimental interactions for the plants have also emerged within weevil lineages generally recognized as pollinators.
 The species involved have been labeled as ‘cheaters’ because they develop in the tissues of their hosts without providing pollination service (Franz, 2003, 2004; Franz & Valente, 2005; de Medeiros et al., 2019; de Medeiros & Farrell, 2020).
 In several plant-weevil BSPM, beneficial and detrimental weevil lineages coexist on the host inflorescence.
 For example, in the cyclanths (genus Carludovica) – weevil BSPM system, pollination is ensured by Ganglionus weevils (Derelomini) developing in the male flowers of the monoecious inflorescences.
 However, they coexist with another genus of derelomine weevils (genus Systenotelus), which predates Carludovica seeds while providing no pollination service.
 Since most derelomine weevils are brood pollinators, this cheater habit has therefore been inferred as a transformation from a beneficial to a detrimental one (Franz & Valente 2005).
 Such transitions of beneficial to detrimental life habits are a common feature of brood-pollinators system, and have been extensively documented in fig/fig-wasp and yucca/yucca-moth systems (e.g., Pellmyr et al. 1996; West et al. 1996; Segraves et al. 2005).

 2.3.5 Evolutionary dynamics of host use